 1. White Water Rafting with White Water Express

 If you’re a thrill-seeker, check out White Water Express.
 These guys have 35 years in white water experience, and even if you’ve never been, they can get you set up.
 After a few exercises and some training, you’ll be able to experience the best white water rafting that the Chattahoochee River have to offer.

 Looking for the perfect blend of adventure and safety?
 Then zip-lining is for you.
 Just like white water adventures, White Water Express also provides visitors with amazing zip-lining adventures, as well.
 Their Blue Heron zip-line features two different courses.

 The Zips course is for ages 10 and up and features speeds of up to 40 mph an a view that takes zipliners through both Georgia and Alabama.

 The Blue Heron Aerial Course for ages 5 and up is just as exciting but a little less intense.
-Rather than a zipline, it offers sky high obstacles, hanging ropes, and more.
+Rather than a zipline, it offers sky-high obstacles, hanging ropes, and more.

 One of the most fun things to do in Columbus is taking a tour of the city on a bicycle.
-It’s convenient, fast, and easier on your feet that hoofing it.
+It’s convenient, fast, and easier on your feet than hoofing it.
 We explored Broadway and Uptown Columbus on Conference Bikes courtesy of Ride on Bikes.
 They even offer various types of bikes for daily rental if you’re interested in riding outside the city proper.

 Museums To Visit In Columbus